sav-che/TL-2/Authors/Clusius, Carolus (Charles de lEscluse) {std. Clus.}.md

 #### Herbarium and types

 Herbarium specimens documenting Clusius' descriptions, are extremely rare.
-The Bauhins ([[Collection BAS|BAS]]) received Clusius' material and so did Platter (BE) but in the absence of annotations the specimens are difficult to locate.
+The Bauhins ([[Collection BAS|BAS]]) received Clusius' material and so did Platter ([[Collection BE|BE]]) but in the absence of annotations the specimens are difficult to locate.

 #### Bibliography and biography